syvlo/syvlo.github.io/_pages/research.md

 - University of Zurich, Switzerland, 15/11/2022
 - French Ministry of Finances, 29/06/2022

+## PhD students defences

+- *Eaxminer* for the PhD defence of Robin Jarry (Université de Montpellier), le 20/09/2024

 ## PhD students qualifiers (*CSI* in french)

-- Scientific expert for the PhD qualifier of Ananthu Aniraj (INRIA), 14/09/2023
+- Scientific expert for the PhD qualifier of Ananthu Aniraj (INRIA), 14/09/2023, 25/06/2024
 - Scientific expert for the PhD qualifier of Jurrian Doornbos (Wageningen University and Research), 16/01/2023
 - Scientific expert for the PhD qualifier of Ihab Bendidi (Université PSL), 05/01/2023, 21/03/2024
 - Scientific expert for the PhD qualifier of Kun Li (Twente University), 24/03/2022